RadioShuttle/HELIOS_Si7021/README.md

 ## TODOs
 - Add checksum support for temperature and humidity data
+- Add support for multiple I2C configurations on D21

+## License and contributions

+The software is provided under the Apache 2.0 license.
+Contributions to this project are accepted under the same license.

 ##  Credits
 This driver has initially been written by the RadioShuttle engineers (www.radioshuttle.de).
 Many thanks to everyone who helped bringing this project forward.